myBucknell | Giving to Bucknell | Bookstore

 Project Code: (MKL-2)

-Recent of observations of so-called "superluminal" light that appears to travel faster than the speed of light "c" have attracted a great deal of interest, as have observations of ultraslow light.
-I have investigated theoretical models in which the electromagnetic field and the medium are both treated in a fully quantum mechanical manner in order to understand these anomalous speeds at the level of a single photon.
-Topics for investigation in the summer of 2008 might include the following:
+Recent observations of anomalous light propagation include light that refracts "the wrong way" in so-called negative-index materials, "superluminal" light that appears to travel faster than the speed of light c, and ultraslow light.
+I have investigated theoretical models in which the electromagnetic field and the medium are both treated in a fully quantum mechanical manner in order to understand these anomalous effects at the level of a single photon.
+Topics for investigation in the summer of 2015 might include the following:

 • Photon transport in metamedia with negative index of refraction